HDLI Logo Housing and Development Law Institute

 • LEGISLATIVE COMMENT AND DRAFTING

 HDLI drafts and files comments concerning proposed HUD regulations that will impact HDLI members.
 HDLI also assists in the drafting of federal and state legislation, such as the Model Housing Agency Act that has been utilized by several states as enabling legislation.
-On April 1, 2005, HDLI sent a letter to the Nevada Assembly opposing pending Bill 355.

 • HDLI SPONSORS

-MEMBER SPONSORS are a very important component of HDLI.
-HDLI's SPONSORS provide additional financial resources that further HDLI's mission of providing outside legal resources to the public and affordable housing industry.
-In addition to receiving all member benefits, SPONSORS receive significant and recurring exposure to public housing agency officials and decision makers through prominent recognition in HDLI's programs and services.
+Member Sponsors are a very important component of HDLI.
+HDLI's sponsors provide additional financial resources that further HDLI's mission of providing outside legal resources to the public and affordable housing industry.
+In addition to receiving all member benefits, sponsors receive significant and recurring exposure to public housing agency officials and decision makers through prominent recognition in HDLI's programs and services.

 If you are interested in joining HDLI, see Joining HDLI.